jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Nimrod (MC)
 *Set: Futures Past*

-With his **Enemy Power Analysis**, if the attacker has more than one of thelisted items,
+With his **Enemy Power Analysis**, if the attacker has more than one of the listed items, Nimrod will get the respective powers from all of them, not just one.

+**Note:** "Keyword text" means Keyword Powers in the text box of a card - or in other words, all Keyword Powers except for (Flight) and (Range).

+^(Source: Rules Insert)

 # [Norman Osborn](http://vs.tcgbrowser.com/images/cards/big/TUB-032.jpg) (MC)
 *Set: The Utopia Battles*